Petrelli/zhe/_pages/order.md

 - ANASTASIIA KHOLOMEVA
 - DAMELYA MURATOVA

-Please be well prepared and make sure your presentation file is ready before class.
+Please be well prepared and make sure your presentation slides are ready before class.